fabicampanari/fabicampanari/README.md

-## I see mathematics as a musical an artistic language,
+## I see mathematics as a musical an artistic language